J-1 Visa Taxes:

 Check Your Paycheck

 Check your pay stubs regularly.
 If your employer deducts Social Security or Medicare taxes, you should kindly point out your J-1 status to them.
 If the taxes have already been paid, Sprintax can help you reclaim this money as well.
+As your sponsor contact, we brief your host on your J-1 status up front, so FICA usually is not deducted in the first place.

 Are You a “Nonresident” for Tax Purposes?